Jord-Gui/react-pokedex-workshop/steps/Step-3(Separating-components).md

 };
 ```

-Finally all we have to do in the `PokeCard` component is to import `PokeType` and pass in the correct props:
+Finally all we have to do in the `PokeCard`, is to import `PokeType` and pass in the correct props:

 ```javascript
 import React from 'react';